 As far as Visual Studio versions are concerned, generally each Visual Studio and its extension supports only one particular runtime version before the version 2008.
 Since Visual Studio 2008, multiple runtime supporting and targeting are possible.
 For instance, we can target either .NET Framework Runtime 2.0, 3.0, or 3.5 in .NET projects using Visual Studio 2008 so we can use this single IDE for .NET developments of many AutoCAD versions, 2007, 2008, 2009, 2010, and 2011, which is great convenient for developers.

-And Visual Studio 2010 continues this good strategy, besides supporting all the three versions of .NET Framework Runtime that the previous version does, it also supports the latest .NET Framework Runtime 4.0 for sure.
+And Visual Studio 2010 continues this good strategy, besides supporting all the three versions of .NET Framework Runtime that the previous version does, it also supports the newest .NET Framework Runtime version, 4.0, when the IDE was rolled out.
 Visual Studio 2012 follows the same good trend.
+So does Visual Studio 2013.
+Visual Studio 2012 and 2013 supports .NET Framework Runtime version 4.5 along with 4.0, 3.5, 3.0 and 2.0.

 The leading edge AutoCAD .NET Addin Wizard (AcadNetAddinWizard) takes care of these automatically in a single installation and user interface!